 You don’t need any special tech skills and knowledge to access the router settings.
 However, if want to set up a custom network name and protect that same network with a password it is good to know how to access the Ubee router settings.
-Of course, there are many other things you can but keeping your router and network secure is one of the most important ones.
+Of course, there are many other things yo can do, like managing your Ubee Wi-Fi network, but keeping your router and network secure is one of the most important ones.

 So, let’s see what you need to do before you try to login to the Ubee router.

 - Laptop or desktop computer, tablet or a smartphone

 If you have checked that the three requirements mentioned above are met you can continue.

 STEP 1: Connect the device to the network

 Make sure that your laptop or desktop computer, tablet or a smartphone is connected to the network either wirelessly or via the network cable.

 It is highly recommended to use the wired connection if your device can handle it because it is more stable and you won’t be logged out of the router web interface.